-Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with track changes Reason PMM022 3.2.10 3.2.11 plan is sound.
-Recognising that there is insufficient land inside the existing urban boundaries of Gloucester and Cheltenham, together with commitments within Tewkesbury town, to accommodate their housing and employment needs, there was a need to find additional land for at least 38% of to meet the JCS needs (41,644 homes).
+Proposed Modification Number Paragraph in Pre-Submission JCS JCS Pre-Submission original text with track changes Reason PMM022 3.2.10 Recognising that there is insufficient land inside the existing urban boundaries of Gloucester and Cheltenham, together with commitments within Tewkesbury town, to accommodate their housing and employment needs, there was a need to find additional land for at least 38% of to meet the JCS needs (11,644 homes).
 Hence, urban extensions to Gloucester and Cheltenham have been identified, together with Strategic Allocations at Ashchurch (including a major brownfield site), to which would accommodate the remaining approximately 33% of the housing supply identified in the JCSgrowth.
 As concluded by the SA-Sustainability Appraisal, urban extensions are considered to be the most sustainable locations for new development (following existing urban areas) as they can share transport, social and service infrastructure with existing urban areas and are located close to essential services.
-Further information on the approach to the distribution of development is set out in the 'Spatial Options' topic paper (October 2013), available along with the other evidence base documents mentioned in this chapter on the JCS website at www.gct-jcs.org/EvidenceBase/ The next step was to consider the potential for urban extensions and Strategic Allocations across the JCS area.
+Further information on the approach to the distribution of development is set out in the 'Spatial Options' topic paper (October 2013), available along with the other evidence base documents mentioned in this chapter on the JCS website at www.gct-jcs.org/EvidenceBase/ Explanatory text on site FIVIIVIUZZ 3.2.11 area.
 This selection process began with a comprehensive assessment of land surrounding the three main centres.
 In order to identify and assess the options for development on the edge of urban areas, a study was undertaken-the 'Broad Locations Report' (October 2011).
 This helped to identify the broad locations which offered the best scope for additional development.
 This work was further refined through the Strategic Allocations Report (October 2013) which considers the potential for strategic development within and around the periphery of all three centres.
 These reports draw together the relevant evidence base produced so far on site specific issues including flooding, biodiversity, Green Belt, landscape and other constraints.
-One of the principal environme Explanatory text on site selection process and spatial strategy removed and abbreviated through new and update text.
+One of the principal environmental constraints across the area is the risk of flooding, and significant work assessing flood risk has been undertaken through the Strategic Flood Risk Assessment level 1 and 2 studies available on the JCS website This is of paramount importance and development potential can only be identified in locations prone to flooding following a sequential test, and where appropriate an exceptions text, which sets out that there are no other preferable locations. selection process and spatial strategy removed and abbreviated through new and update text.
 This is to increase readability of the document.